 Begin Your Personal Injury Claim with The Dodd Law Firm

 If you’ve been injured due to negligence, don’t wait to file a claim.
 You could completely lose your shot at compensation.
 The Dodd Law Firm is here to help you as you fight for justice.
-Call us at 203-272-1883 or contact us online to set up a consultation now.
+Call us at 203-272-1883 or to set up a consultation now.

 Notice requirements also exist in cases against other categories of defendants.